Tuesday's Scottish Gossip

 Dundee are facing an anxious wait over defender Antonio Portales' fitness.
 (Courier - subscription)

-Former Dundee forward Eddie Annand discusses his brave battle against an an incurable brain tumour.
+Former Dundee forward Eddie Annand discusses his brave battle against an incurable brain tumour.
 (Sun)

 Drey Wright is an injury doubt for St Johnstone's meeting with Ross County as Saints manager Steven MacLean seeks to recruit pace in attack.
 (Courier - subscription)